raraxiao309/raraxiao309.github.io/README.md

     <p>From that realization, a new path began to unfold.
 I decided to continue my journey in graduate school, pursuing my dreams at one of the best institutions in South Korea.</p>
   <div class="section-break">• • •</div>

     <p>Did everything suddenly become perfect?
 Of course not.
 Rejection still came, sometimes quietly, sometimes painfully.
 When I received an additional scholarship from a private company in Korea, a friend once accused me of having “connections.”
-Me, the one who refused to even socialize?
-She was in the same class as me.
+Me?
+The one who refused to even socialize?
+She was in the same class as me and often hangout together.
 If anyone should have known how hard I worked, it should have been her.</p>

     <p>That was the moment I understood: sometimes, people choose easier explanations over uncomfortable truths.
 Our friendship faded after that.</p>